Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Simulation Results

 \subsection{Computational Efficiency}

 Now we evaluate the computational efficiency of the compared algorithms by reporting their CPU time.
 Since linear and MMSE-based approaches fail to achieve satisfactory BER performance in many cases, we are mostly interested in the CPU time comparison of the CI-based methods in this subsection.

-In Fig. \ref{time_antenna} and Fig. \ref{time_user}, we compare the average CPU time (in seconds) of the algorithms versus different numbers of transmit antennas and different numbers of users, respectively.
-We can make the following observations from Figs. \ref{time_antenna} and \ref{time_user}.
+In Fig. \ref{time_antenna} and Fig. \ref{time_user}, we compare the average CPU time (in seconds) of the { CI-based} algorithms versus different numbers of transmit antennas and different numbers of users, respectively.
+We can make the following observations from Fig. \ref{time}.
 For the two proposed algorithms, ANL1P runs faster than NL1P as expected.
 Both of them are generally more efficient than the LP relaxation based approaches, i.e., MSM, OPSU, and P-BB, especially when the system scales up.
 More specifically, the computational costs of the MSM precoder and the OPSU precoder increase rapidly with the scale of the system, while that of our proposed approaches grow much slower.
-This validates the discussion in Section \ref{nl1pcom}.
 The P-BB algorithm, though with the best BER performance, is much more computationally expensive than the other methods.
-Its computational cost becomes prohibitively high when the number of users is large, since the complexity of the branch and bound procedure grows exponentially with respect to the number of users \cite{PBB}.
+Its computational cost becomes prohibitively high when the number of users is large, since the complexity of the branch-and-bound procedure grows exponentially with respect to the number of users \cite{PBB}. {In addition, the two proposed approaches are also much faster than GEMM.
+Specifically, the NL1P and ANL1P algorithms require approximately one-third and one-fifth of the CPU time, respectively, when compared to the GEMM algorithm. }

 Now we can conclude this section by claiming that our proposed approaches outperform the state-of-the-art CI-based approaches in terms of both the BER performance and the computational efficiency.